-#1 Aligned with E/S characteristics includes the minimum proportion of the Fund's assets used to attain the environmental or social characteristics, which is equal to 70%.
-The Fund commits to maintain a higher overall sustainability score than the Tokyo Stock Exchange 1st Section index (TOPIX) (Net TR), and so the Fund's investments that are scored by Schroders' proprietary sustainability tool are included within the minimum proportion stated in #1 on the basis that they will contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
-Also included within #1 is the minimum proportion of assets that are invested in sustainable investments, as indicated in #1A.
-The minimum proportions stated apply in normal market conditions.
-The actual proportion stated in #1 is expected to be higher.
+#1 Aligned with E/S characteristics includes the minimum proportion of the Fund's assets used to attain the environmental or social characteristics, which is equal to 60%.
+The Fund commits to maintain a positive absolute sustainability score, and so the Fund's investments that are scored by Schroders' proprietary sustainability tool are included within the minimum proportion stated in #1 on the basis that they will contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
+The minimum proportion stated in #1 applies in normal market conditions.
+The actual proportion is expected to be higher.